chrishah/MITObim/README.md

 TUTORIAL II - direct reconstruction without prior mapping assembly using the --quick option
 -------------------------------------------------------------------------------------------
 This TUTORIAL illustrates the "quick & dirty" strategy that I usually use in a first test.
 To finish a mitochondrial genome it usually takes more iterations than TUTORIAL I above because the initial mapping assembly is less thorough.
 The **big** advantage is that the whole process can be run on a standard Desktop computer due to the substantial reduction in the number of reads to be dealt with already in the first iteration.
-Run the MITObim.pl script with the --quick option, providing a reference in fasta format:
+Run the MITObim.pl script with the --quick option, providing a reference in fasta format (*approximate runtime: 4 min*):

 	-bash-4.1$ mkdir tutorial2
 	-bash-4.1$ cd tutorial2

+for **MITObim 1.6**:

 	-bash-4.1$ /PATH/TO/MITObim.pl -start 1 -end 30 -strain testpool -ref Salpinus_mt_genome -readpool ~/PATH/TO/testdata1/Tthymallus-150bp-300sd50-interleaved.fastq --quick ~/PATH/TO/testdata1/Salpinus-mt-genome-NC_000861.fasta &> log

+for **MITObim 1.7**:

+	-bash-4.1$ /PATH/TO/MITObim.pl -start 1 -end 30 -sample testpool -ref Salpinus_mt_genome -readpool ~/PATH/TO/testdata1/Tthymallus-150bp-300sd50-interleaved.fastq --quick ~/PATH/TO/testdata1/Salpinus-mt-genome-NC_000861.fasta &> log

-You will find that with this approach MITObim will reconstruct the mitochondrial genome and reach a stationary number of mitochondrial reads only after 15 iterations.
+You will find that with this approach MITObim will reconstruct the mitochondrial genome and reach a stationary number of mitochondrial reads only after 15 (or less) iterations.
 The result should nevertheless be equal to that obtained in TUTORIAL I and we were able to bypass the increased memory requirements of the initial MIRA mapping assembly.

 **CONGRATULATIONS!!** ..but, there is more..

 TUTORIAL III - reconstructing mt genomes from mt barcode seeds
 --------------------------------------------------------------

-This tutorial reconstructs the mt genome of _T. thymallus_ solely using a partial mitochondrial COI sequence as starting seed.
+This tutorial reconstructs the mt genome of _T. thymallus_ solely using a partial mitochondrial COI sequence as starting seed. *NOTE* that we also use the new --clean option which tells MITObim to always only keep the latest two iteration directories to save space (*approximate runtime: 15 min*):

 	-bash-1.4$ mkdir tutorial3
 	-bash-1.4$ cd tutorial3

+for **MITObim 1.6**:

-	-bash-1.4$ ~/PATH/TO/MITObim.pl -strain testpool -ref Tthymallus-COI -readpool ~/PATH/TO/testdata1/Tthymallus-150bp-300sd50-interleaved.fastq --quick ~/PATH/TO/testdata1/Tthymallus-COI-partial-HQ961018.fasta -end 100 --noshow &> log
+	-bash-1.4$ ~/PATH/TO/MITObim.pl -strain testpool -ref Tthymallus-COI -readpool ~/PATH/TO/testdata1/Tthymallus-150bp-300sd50-interleaved.fastq --quick ~/PATH/TO/testdata1/Tthymallus-COI-partial-HQ961018.fasta -end 100 --noshow --clean &> log

+for **MITObim 1.7**:

+	-bash-1.4$ ~/PATH/TO/MITObim.pl -sample testpool -ref Tthymallus-COI -readpool ~/PATH/TO/testdata1/Tthymallus-150bp-300sd50-interleaved.fastq --quick ~/PATH/TO/testdata1/Tthymallus-COI-partial-HQ961018.fasta -end 100 --clean &> log

-MITObim reconstructs the mitchondrial genome in 82 iterations.
+MITObim reconstructs the mitchondrial genome in 82 (or less) iterations.

 For "well behaved" datasets the standard mapping assembly can be substituted by a _de novo_ assembly (--denovo flag).
 Utilizing read pair information (--paired flag) can further speed up the reconstruction if run in _de novo_ mode.
 This however will not decrease the nuber of necessary iterations in standard mapping mode.
-Test this strategy, like so:
+Test this strategy, like like so (*approximate runtime: 10 min*):

 	-bash-4.1$ mkdir tutorial3-denovo
 	-bash-4.1$ cd tutorial3-denovo

+for **MITObim 1.6**:

-	-bash-4.1$ ~/PATH/TO/MITObim.pl -strain testpool -ref Tthymallus-COI -readpool ~/PATH/TO/testdata1/Tthymallus-150bp-300sd50-interleaved.fastq --quick ~/PATH/TO/testdata1/Tthymallus-COI-partial-HQ961018.fasta -end 50 --noshow --denovo --paired &> log
+	-bash-4.1$ ~/PATH/TO/MITObim.pl -strain testpool -ref Tthymallus-COI -readpool ~/PATH/TO/testdata1/Tthymallus-150bp-300sd50-interleaved.fastq --quick ~/PATH/TO/testdata1/Tthymallus-COI-partial-HQ961018.fasta -end 50 --noshow --denovo --paired --clean &> log

+for **MITObim 1.7**:

+	-bash-4.1$ ~/PATH/TO/MITObim.pl -sample testpool -ref Tthymallus-COI -readpool ~/PATH/TO/testdata1/Tthymallus-150bp-300sd50-interleaved.fastq --quick ~/PATH/TO/testdata1/Tthymallus-COI-partial-HQ961018.fasta -end 50 --denovo --paired --clean &> log

-This strategy reconstructs the correct mitochondrial genome in only 31 iteration.
+This strategy reconstructs the correct mitochondrial genome in only 31 (or less) iterations.